tanmaypanda-14/project-prop-gsoc24/README.md

 | Framer Motion | Django      |                     |                        |                |

 ## Proposed Project Flow
+### May 27 - July 12: Initial Setup and Content Migration

+- **May 27 - June 12 (3 weeks):**
-- **Week 1:** Familiarize myself with the Electron Forge documentation structure and the Docusaurus documentation setup.
-Also reach out to the community and the project mentor to discuss the project requirements and expectations.
+  - Familiarize with Electron Forge documentation structure and Docusaurus setup.

-- **Week 2-6:** Start the migration process by setting up the Docusaurus documentation site and creating the necessary pages, components, and styles.
-Begin migrating the existing Electron Forge documentation content to the Docusaurus site.
-Review the progress with the project mentor and the community.

-- **Week 7-10:** Post the initial migration, review the content structure, formatting, and styling to ensure consistency and readability.
-Design a plugin to integrate the TypeDoc API docs for Electron Forge into the Docusaurus site.
+  - Set up Docusaurus documentation site for Electron Forge.
+  - Begin migrating existing documentation content to Docusaurus.

+- **June 13 - June 26 (2 weeks):**
+  - Continue migrating documentation content, focusing on content accuracy and formatting.
+  - Configure navigation, sidebar, and overall layout based on Electron's documentation guidelines.

+- **June 27 - July 12 (2 weeks):**
+  - Customize Docusaurus theme to align with Electron branding and color palette.
+  - Configure navigation menus, sidebar structure, and page hierarchy for optimal user experience.

+### July 12 - August 26: Plugin Integration, Testing, and Documentation

+- **July 12 - July 18 (1 week):**
-- **Week 11-12:** Implement the plugin to generate and display the TypeDoc API documentation for Electron Forge in the Docusaurus site.
-Test the integration and make necessary adjustments to ensure a seamless user experience.
+  - Develop and integrate a plugin to import and display TypeDoc API documentation for Electron Forge.
+  - Test plugin functionality and ensure seamless integration with Docusaurus site.

+- **July 19 - August 1 (2 weeks):**
+  - Implement dynamic rendering of API documentation pages using the plugin.
+  - Review and refine API documentation content and structure for clarity and completeness.

+- **August 2 - August 8 (1 week):**
+  - Implement versioning support for Electron Forge documentation using Docusaurus.
+  - Set up search functionality powered by Algolia for quick and efficient content search.

+- **August 9 - August 15 (1 week):**
+  - Integrate internationalization (i18n) support for multilingual documentation.
+  - Customize Docusaurus components, styles, and layouts as per Electron's design guidelines.

+- **August 16 - August 26 (1 week):**
+  - Prepare for deployment of the updated Electron Forge documentation.
+  - Compile comprehensive documentation for the Docusaurus setup, customization, and plugin integration.
+  - Write guidelines and instructions for maintaining and updating the Electron Forge documentation on Docusaurus.

 ## How Docusaurus works

 ### Overview
 Docusaurus is a static site generator designed to simplify the process of building, deploying, and maintaining documentation websites.

-Docusaurus is a static site generator designed to simplify the process of building, deploying, and maintaining documentation websites.
-It's particularly popular among developers due to its ease of use, customization options, and integration with version control systems like Git.
-Here's an in-depth analysis of how Docusaurus works:

 1. **Architecture**:
    - Docusaurus is built on top of React, allowing for a component-based structure that promotes reusability and maintainability.